lukesanderson/SYSC3303/README.txt

  	511
  	1024

- NOTES TO COMPLETE:
--Mention directory in server side.
--specify where client stores and receives
--size of files accepted
--test bytes

  UML:
  ------------
  Five UML diagrams have been included with this project.
 One being the class diagram of the current system, and the other four being WRQ/RRQ steady state and initization UCM diagrams.
 In future iterations the UCM diagrams for the WRQ and RRQ can be combined into one diagram each, with the alternate flows being demonstrated with a different colour/style lines.